StateSmith/StateSmith/docs/quickstart/index.md

 ## Generate the JavaScript Code

 Now run `statesmith` to generate code for this state machine.
+We use JavaScript for this quickstart, but you can also try other supported languages.

 ```
 % statesmith --lang=js lightbulb.puml